-RULE APPOINTMENT \$11-9.1 APPOINTMENT \$11-9.1 APPOINTMENT
+RULE §11-9.1 APPOINTMENT 811-9.1 APPOINTMENT

-The Educational Committee shall be composed of five Master Masons, one of whom shall be a Past Grand Master, who shall be appointed by the Grand Master-elect for 1973, one for one year, one for two years, one for three years, one for four years, and one for five years.
+The Educational Committee shall be composed of five Master Masons who shall be appointed by the Grand Master-elect for 1973, one for one year, one for two years, one for three years, one for four years, and one for five years.
 At each succeeding Annual Communication, the Grand Master shall appoint one member to serve for five years.
 The Grand Master shall designate the chairman at each Annual Communication.
-Statutes §57 (1973-115)
+The Worshipful Master of, or a member selected by the Mississippi Lodge of Research No. 640 shall serve as an aid to the Education Committee.
+Statutes §57 (1973-115)(2020-55)